Fdawgs/yh-fhir-listeners/docs/worklogs/contextual_link.md

 ### Contextual link icon

-Whilst this was ongoing, the icon to be used for the SIDeR contextual link was deliberated on with Tony Smith, CCIO at YDH at the time.
+Whilst this was ongoing, the icon to be used for the SIDeR contextual link was deliberated on with Tony Smith, CCIO at YH at the time.

 ## Contextual link obfuscation